gecBurton/csv-bleach/README.md

 3. casting all variables to json form, i.e. integers, floats, booleans, string or null.

+A pypi build is not available yet so:
+* checkout the code
-A pypi build is not available yet so checkout the code, build it `poetry build`, and run like `poetry run bleach my-data.csv`
+* build it `poetry build`
+* and run like `poetry run bleach my-data.csv`

 The only option is the output file name, by default it will be your original file name with `.scsv` extension.